 To be eligible for Parental Leave Pay, you need to:

-- be the primary carer of a newborn or recently adopted child (the primary carer is the person who is most meeting the child's physical needs).
+- be the primary carer of a newborn or recently adopted child.
+The primary carer is the person who most meets the child's physical needs.
 This is usually the birth mother of a newborn or the initial primary carer of an adopted child.
 You are considered to be the primary carer from birth, even if your child is in hospital

 - have met the Paid Parental Leave work test

-- meet residency requirements from the date the child enters your care until the end of your Paid Parental Leave period
+- meet residence requirements from the date the child enters your care until the end of your Paid Parental Leave period

-There are some circumstances in which you can receive Parental Leave Pay if you are not the primary carer of your child—for example:
+There are some circumstances where you can receive the payment even if you are not the primary carer of your child, such as:

-- if you are temporarily unable to care for your child, or
+- you are temporarily unable to care for your child, or

-- if you are the birth mother in an adoption arrangement
+- you are the birth mother in an adoption or surrogacy arrangement

 If you are the birth mother of a newborn child or the initial primary carer of an adopted child, in most circumstances you must submit the claim and establish eligibility for the payment.

-If you are eligible, you can receive Parental Leave Pay yourself or you may, if you wish to return to work early, transfer some or all of your unused Parental Leave Pay to either:
+If you claim and meet the eligibility requirements, you may transfer some or all of your unused Parental Leave Pay to either: